MUFTY THE SQUIRREL

 "Well, its quite simple really" said the bear.
 "First, you get a squirrel.
 Then you add a touch of salt, not too much and not too little.
 Then, you stuff it in your mouth!"

 "I don't think I like the sound of that" said Mufty, "can't we have chocolate cakes instead?"

 Then the bear went mad.
 He grabbed Mufty.
 Then he grabbed the salt and sprinkled some in his bushy tail.
 Then he opened his mouth really wide and pulled Mufty towards his giant teeth.
 Then he sneezed.
 Then he sneezed again.
 Then he sneezed again, and again and again.
 He couldn't stop sneezing.
 He sneezed so much that he dropped Mufty, who ran off and hid in the kitchen.

-Eventually, the bear sneezed so hard that his head blew off and landed in the butter dish.
+Eventually, the bear sneezed so hard that all his teeth exploded, shooting right out of his mouth and landing in the butter dish.

 Mufty was safe at last.
-He came out of his hiding place and mopped up all the bear blood.
-He put the bear’s head in his glass trophy cabinet, which had been empty for years because he’d never won anything before.
+He came out of his hiding place and put all the broken teeth into his glass trophy cabinet, which had been empty for years because he'd never won anything before.

 So that was a happy ending, but there is one very important thing you must learn from this story ...